easilok/thread-runner/README.md

 # thread-runner

-A simple tool that enables multi-thread execution of another application that is single-threaded.
+A simple tool that enables parallel execution of another application that is single-threaded.

 The way it works is providing a `config.toml` file with some configuration for each thread execution, and using `rust` multi-thread capabilities, a new process is spawn in its own thread.